-If the timer expires, the client pings the server and responds.
+If the timer expires, the client attempts to contact the server and takes one of these actions.
 If the server:

-- Responds to the ping, the client reconnects to the server. - Does not respond to the ping, but there is a backup server configured, the client connects to the backup server. - Does not respond to the ping, and there is no backup server configured, the client stops.
+- Responds to the client, the client reconnects to the server. - Does not respond to the client, but a backup server is configured, the client attempts to connect to the backup server. - Does not respond to the client, and no backup server is configured, the client displays a dialog box with this message: